Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 [Noisy Networks for Exploration](https://arxiv.org/abs/1706.10295) also seen in OpenAI paper which has similar idea.
 It basically just adds random noise to your policy to help explore more.
 In Value-Learning e-greedy techniques do "state-space exploration", where this techniques is a "parameter space exploration" technique.

-DDDDPG (ICLR)

 __Natural Gradient Algorithms__:

 There has been a lot of interest in algorithms that simulate a natural gradient step.
 The main intuition behind these optimization methods in general is that rather than taking a step in parameter space, take a step in function space.
 [This blog post](http://kvfrans.com/what-is-the-natural-gradient-and-where-does-it-appear-in-trust-region-policy-optimization/) provides a fantastic intuitive explanation.

 Now in supervised learning, the general trend has been to do more "dumb steps" rather than less "smart steps".
 Don't worry about computing the Hessian, doing L-BFGS, doing any second order information.
 Hell, you don't even need fresh gradients in an asynchronous setting as noise can be a great regularizer.
 But in Reinforcement Learning, we have a lot more issues.
 First off, we want to be more sample efficient.
 Secondly, and much more importantly, is that in Reinforcement Learning changes to our policy will change the data we see in the future.
 If we take a step that is too big, we can destroy everything we have learned in the worst case.
 That is the motivation behind the name "Trust Regions", we want to stay in the regions of the RL problem that we have explored a lot and trust our network in those areas.

-_TODO_: There is a lot of math I need to review/learn to understand these techniques.
-I will leave them here for the future to explore the details and not just the intuition.

 [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477) The described work, solves the KL-divergence constrained optimization problem.